 Equipment & Experiment

 The experiment captures rapid membrane voltage in awake mouse hippocampal interneurons using a genetically-encoded voltage indicator (GEVI) using widefield fluorescence imaging with targeted illumination which is patterned via a digital micromirror device (DMD).
-Excitation patterns are restricted to selected cells to enhance contrast and minimize background signals.
-Fluorescence changes corresponding to sub-millisecond-scale membrane potential fluctuations are recorded continuously at kilohertz frame rates.
+Excitation patterns are restricted to selected cells to enhance contrast & minimise background signals.
+Fluorescence signals corresponding to sub-millisecond membrane potential fluctuations are recorded continuously at kilohertz frame rates.

 The Tucsen Aries 6510 complements this process by providing the high speed, low noise, and sensitivity needed to resolve single action potentials across large neuronal populations.
-Using the camera’s high sensitivity mode and binning to 13 μm or more, the group can capture subtle action potential dynamics from stimulated neurons and seizure data.
+Using the camera's high sensitivity mode & binning to 13 μm or more, the group can capture subtle action potential dynamics from stimulated neurons & seizure data.